Mirantis/kqueen/docs/kqueen.rst

       - config/dev.py
       - Configuration file to load during startup

-    * - LOG_LEVEL
+    * - DEBUG
-      - INFO
+      - False
-      - Logging level for `kqueen_api` (string)
+      - Setting up debug mode for flask and all loggers

     * - SECRET_KEY
       - None
-      - This key is used for server-side encryption (cookies, secret database fields).
-Length must be at least 16 characters
+      - This key is used for server-side encryption (cookies, secret database fields) and must be at least 16 characters in length.
     * - ETCD_HOST
       - localhost
-      - Address of hostname for etcd server
+      - Hostname address of the etcd server
     * - ETCD_PORT
       - 4001
       - Port for etcd server